JANUARY 13, 2020. BY AMY WOLFE, AGSAFE.

 Selecting Proper Eye Protection

 It is important to know when to use safety glasses versus safety goggles.
 Glasses should be worn when conducting activities that do not involve chemicals.
 They should wrap around the face, creating a barrier not just in front of the eyes but to the side as well.
-Sunglasses, reading glasses or distance vision glasses do not serve as safe eye protection.
+Sunglasses, reading glasses, or distance vision glasses do not serve as safe eye protection.
 They are not designed for impact protection and will not provide adequate protection.

 When applying powder or liquid pesticides, use safety goggles as they provide more thorough protection.
-The googles should fit tightly on the face and as with effective glasses, wrap completely around the periphery of the eye.
+The goggles should fit tightly on the face and as with effective glasses, wrap completely around the periphery of the eye.
 The goggles will form a seal that mitigates any potential powder or liquid from coming in contact with the eyes.
 In the case of both safety glasses and goggles, it is important to replace broken or unsafe eye protection.
 It is also important to regularly clean glasses and goggles to ensure their effectiveness.

-AgSafe is a 501c3 nonprofit providing training, education, outreach and tools in the areas of safety, labor relations, food safety and human resources for the food and farming industries.
+AgSafe is a 501c3 nonprofit providing training, education, outreach, and tools in the areas of safety, labor relations, food safety, and human resources for the food and farming industries.
 Since 1991, AgSafe has educated over 85,000 employers, supervisors, and workers about these critical issues.